CameronOglesby/performancetask-create/README.md

-# Performance Task: Create
-Web Browser based game:
+# Web Browser based game:
-# Survival of the Thickest
+Survival of the Thickest
 Created by: Cameron Oglesby, Lucas St. John, and Aaron Friedland